Photographers in Delaware

 Delaware Annual Job Openings

-The BLS is projecting 10 annual Photographers job openings in Delaware, and 180 total jobs in the year 2026.
+The BLS estimates there will be 10 annual job openings, and 180 total jobs in 2026 for Photographers in this state.

 Nationwide, the prediction is 10,300 annual jobs and 139,000 total jobs in 2026.

 In 2018 wages for Photographers ranged from $23,290 to $46,820 with $31,810 being the median annual salary.

 Broken down to an hourly rate, workers in this field made anywhere from $11.2 to $22.51.
 The median hourly rate was $15.29.

 Workers in this field were paid a median of $15.32 an hour in 2017.

 The median salary in Delaware is higher than the nationwide median salary.

 The table below shows some of the metros in this state with the most Photographers.

 |Metro||Number Employed||Annual Median Salary|